nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 > [i.e. negative CAP or CAP > 5.0]
 > There is no strict restriction to number of MCs user can add and its up to user's discretion.

+Example of adding CAP and total MCs counted towards CAP:

 ````
 Please choose which action you would like to do and enter the number: